 There’s no shortage of things to do in Edinburgh, but you’ll find plenty of captivating places a short train ride away.
-From urban adventures, countryside and coastal escapes, family-friendly attractions, whisky distilleries and historic Scotland, there’s an amazing day out for everyone.
+There’s a fantastic day out from urban adventures, countryside and coastal escapes, family-friendly attractions, whisky distilleries, and historic Scotland.

 Here’s our selection of the best places to visit on day trips from Edinburgh by train.

-Less than an hour away from Edinburgh, Glasgow offers a complete contrast and a refreshing edge.
-Friendly locals, a vibrant arts and music scene, and respect for its industrial heritage, gives Glasgow its unique vitality – making it more like a major international city than Edinburgh.
+Less than an hour from Edinburgh, Glasgow offers a complete contrast and a refreshing edge.
+Friendly locals, a vibrant arts and music scene, and respect for its industrial heritage give Glasgow its unique vitality – making it more like a major international city than Edinburgh.

 West End district